Developmental Endocrinology Research Group

 Dr Salma Ali

-Dr Salma Ali graduated from The University of Glasgow in 2008 and commenced her paediatric training in the West of Scotland.
-In 2018, Salma began a Clinical Research Fellow post within the Developmental Endocrinology Research Group in Glasgow.
-She is currently studying for a PhD at the University of Glasgow, under the supervision of Professor Faisal Ahmed.
-Her research interests include the use of routinely collected clinical data for the assessment of outcomes in rare endocrine conditions such as DSD and congenital adrenal hyperplasia.
-She aims to pursue a career in Paediatric Endocrinology.
+Dr Salma Ali graduated from The University of Glasgow and commenced her paediatric training in the West of Scotland in 2010.
+In 2018, Salma began a Clinical Research Fellow post within the Developmental Endocrinology Research Group in Glasgow and completed a PhD at the University of Glasgow, under the supervision of Professor Faisal Ahmed.
+Her research interests include rare disease registries and the use of routinely collected clinical data for the assessment of outcomes in rare endocrine conditions such as DSD and congenital adrenal hyperplasia.
+Salma is currently a specialty trainee in Paediatric Endocrinology and Diabetes at the Royal Hospital for Children, Glasgow.

 Dr Malika Alimussina